 |Ovarian endometrioma|| |

 |Deep infiltrating endometriosis (DIE)||

-For patients suffering from endometriosis, it is crucial to monitor and keep in my mind the extent of your symptoms and the disease itself.
-It is disheartening to hear when patients feel they need to mask their suffering and are told by their physician that their pain is simply “emotional stress.”
+It is crucial to monitor and keep in mind the extent of your symptoms and the disease itself.
+Sometimes patients feel they need to mask their suffering, and it is incredibly disheartening and incorrect when their physician proceeds to tell them their pain is simply “emotional stress.”
 We believe that you deserve the care and attention that a complicated disease such as endometriosis deserves.
-This includes opening up a personal, private discussion to the descriptive classification and extent to which you may be suffering from endometriosis.
+This includes having honest discussions about the extent of the symptoms you may be experiencing.